pagopa/rtd-ms-transaction-filter/README.md

   of daily removal for stored PAN files

-- Configure the path to the transaction files to be processed, through the _batchConfiguration.TransactionFilterBatch.transactionFilter.transactionDirectoryPath_ property, or through the environment variables
+- Configure the path to the transaction files to be processed, through the _batchConfiguration.TransactionFilterBatch.transactionFilter.transactionDirectoryPath_ property, or through the environment variable
-  _ACQ_BATCH_TRX_INPUT_PATH_ for the folder, and _ACQ_BATCH_INPUT_FILE_PATTERN_, for the pattern of files to read.
+  _ACQ_BATCH_TRX_INPUT_PATH_.

   __Note:__  In the case of file configuration, the path must be preceded by the prefix _file:/_. for example: